cabforum/servercert/docs/BR.md

 8. The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate;
 9. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 10. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
-11. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+11. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: